Leaseweb/LswAutomaticUpdateBundle/README.md

 LswAutomaticUpdateBundle
 ========================

-Symfony2 bundle that allows you to upgrade the application from the web interface
+Symfony2 bundle that enables automatic updates of the application from the Web Debug Toolbar.

 ## Installation